bbmc@retirementpartner.c

 Perfect texture, firm but not hard.
 Thin skin, extraordinary flavor and very high production.

-Rare and Delightful!
+Rare and Delicious!

-Thunder Mountain ($8.95)
+Thunder Mountain ($9.95

 This big, stunning10 to 14 ounce beefsteak tomato was developed by Lee Goodwin of J & L Gardens.
-As the colors developed, they reminded Lee of the sun setting through thunder clouds in New Mexico.

 With fruits ripening from deep gold to reddish-orange -- and all the other stormy sunset colors -- he called it Thunder Mountain.